pga03/docs-first-discovery/src/documents/langPrefsEditorConnection.md

 would not occur because the button positions are not retrievable.
 This connector component ensures the language panel re-renders when the user navigates back to the language panel.

-## Adding a Language and Preferences Editor Connector component
+## Using the Language and Preferences Editor Connector component

 Typically the Language and Preferences Editor Connector is integrated into the First Discovery Tool by supplying it in an